Category Archives: Training

 How It Works

-4. Figure out the next tiny step.
-It may mean going back to a basic skill that needs work (wrapping your ankles, for example), or identifying an area where you need more strength.
+3. Figure out the next tiny step.
+There is no step that is TOO tiny.
+It may mean going back to a basic skill that needs work (bent arm hang, for example), or identifying an area where you need more strength.

-5. Do the move again, trying to add in your micro-movement.
-Do it until you’ve successfully executed your goal.
+4. Do the move again, trying to add in your micro-movement.
+Don’t try to go beyond your micro-movement, that wasn’t the goal!

 6. If you cannot complete the micro-movement in five or six tries, it may be a tad ambitious.
-Break it down further, or re-evaluate whether this move is even something you should be attempting yet. (ex: until you have an in-air inversion, working in-air hip key is kind of pointless).
+Break it down further, or re-evaluate whether this move is even something you should be attempting yet. (ex: until you have an in-air inversion, working in-air hip key may be frustrating).

 This technique has COMPLETELY changed my training.
 Completely.
 I’m learning faster, and having considerably more success.
 Some of you may work better tackling a move all at once, but for those of us who need more of a feeling of control and focus?
 Give it a go!
 Love and pull-ups, Laura